 East Side Commercial Corridors

 ESD led community meetings on each of the four corridors – Michigan, Jefferson, Fillmore and Bailey avenues – in summer 2018.
 During these sessions and for a couple of months following, stakeholders were invited to submit project ideas for the corridors.
 Those who submitted ideas were invited in for individual listening sessions with representatives from ESD, the City of Buffalo, and University at Buffalo Regional Institute to further discuss the projects.

 The East Side has lagged behind the rest of the City during Buffalo’s revitalization.
-Through the establishment of program goals, an analysis of economic and land use data, a look at past investments, and in-depth stakeholder engagement, ESD is establishing a portfolio of catalytic projects aimed at improving economic conditions on Buffalo’s East Side.
+Through the establishment of program goals, an analysis of economic and land use data, a look at past investments, and in-depth stakeholder engagement, ESD has established a portfolio of catalytic projects aimed at improving economic conditions on Buffalo’s East Side.
 Working with other public and private funders, the Fund seeks to create a holistic and sustainable approach to revitalization and a unifying voice for the community.
-This Fund compliments the Governor’s previously announced investments on the East Side of $10 million for the Neighborhood Stabilization Initiative and $5million for the Buffalo Central Terminal, for a total of $65 million in investments since 2017, and overall state investments of more than $237 million since 2011.
+This Fund compliments the Governor’s previously announced investments on the East Side of $10 million for the Neighborhood Stabilization Initiative and $5 million for the Buffalo Central Terminal, for a total of $65 million in investments since 2017, and overall state investments of more than $237 million since 2011.